WordPress Plugins to Disable the Gutenberg Editor and Features

 The plugin is super simple with clean, secure code and integration with the WordPress API.
 It is also compatible with other plugins.
 Additionally, it is translation ready, focused as well on flexibility and performance while staying lightweight and fast.

-This product was first published by its developer in April of 2018.
-It is currently on version 3.0 and last saw an update on July 10th, 2023.
-The newest update operates on WordPress 6.3.1 and requires at least PHP 5.6.20 to work on your server.
-This plugin is presently operating on over 700,000 WordPress sites.
-It has had over 6,659,150 downloads.
-There have been 6 support requests with a 67% response rate.
-Disable Gutenberg has ok support from its creator.
+This piece of software was originally released by its developer in April of 2018.
+It is now on version 3.1.1 and last had an update on February 28th, 2024.
+The latest update operates on WordPress 6.5 and requires at least PHP 5.6.20 to run on your server.
+This plugin is actively working on over 700,000 WordPress websites.
+It has had over 7,414,530 downloads.
+There have not been many support requests from customers.
 Reviews for Disable Gutenberg are very positive.
-Many of the users who left an evaluation found this plugin to be useful.
+Many of the users who left a piece of feedback found Disable Gutenberg to be worthwhile.

 Disable Gutenberg Blocks